 Of course, you will also want to get the name and phone number of any witness.
 Presenting an insurance agent with a thorough and detailed account of the accident that is backed by photos from the scene can boost your credibility.

 Don’t Pay for Someone Else’s Mistakes.
-Hire a Providence Hit-and-Run Attorney to Represent You.
+Hire a Rhode Island Hit-and-Run Attorney to Represent You.

 Car and pedestrian accidents can both cause serious injuries, and when the at-fault party flees instead of helping, the victim is left with two concerns: their health and the costs of their recovery.
 If you or a loved one have ended up in this situation, reach out to our firm for support.
 Our experienced attorneys have helped many clients receive fair compensation from a stingy insurer.